actigraph/StudyAdminAPIDocumentation/sections/subjects.md

 **Note:** Format of {day} is "yyyy-MM-dd" Examples: `2012-12-01` and Dec.
 1, 2012 and `2012-01-30` for Jan.
 30, 2013.

+**Note:** x, y and z have been deprecated for AxisXCounts, AxisYCounts and AxisZCounts respectively.

 **Response:**

     [